As if you needed another reason to sip on this cozy beverage, here’s 6 science backed healthy Chai tea benefits to sweeten the deal.

 Regular consumption of black tea has also been shown to significantly lower triglyceride levels as well as improve LDL/HDL ratios and lowering fasting blood sugars in the general population (2).

 The amount needed?
-Just over 2 tsp infused in 600ml of water drank throughout the day.
+Just over 2 teaspoon infused in 600ml of water drank throughout the day.
 Making just one of those a chai tea can have an even bigger impact on your heart health.

 Other ingredients, like cinnamon, in chai tea have also been shown to benefit your heart.

-Consuming ½ to 1 ½ tsp of cinnamon daily could reduce your total cholesterol, LDL cholesterol (the kind you want low!), triglycerides, and your blood glucose levels.
+Consuming ½ to 1 ½ teaspoon of cinnamon daily could reduce your total cholesterol, LDL cholesterol (the kind you want low!), triglycerides, and your blood glucose levels.
 And not just a little.
 A study found that daily cinnamon in those amounts can reduce these cardiac risk markers by almost 30% (3).

 It Can Lower Your Blood Sugar